GfSE/SpecIF/classDefinitions/01_Base Definitions/Readme.md

-SpecIF domain 01-Base Definitions
+# SpecIF domain 01-Base Definitions
-===

-The domain 01-Base Definitions defines common used classes like primitive data types and base property classes.
+This domain defines common used classes like primitive data types and base property classes.